hartwigmedical/hmftools/serve/README.md

 SERVE can be configured to generate its output either for reference genome version 37 or version 38.

-## Extraction of genomic events and signatures from knowledgebases
+## Extraction of genomic events and characteristics from knowledgebases

 ### Gene checking